Ivy-Apps/ivy-wallet/docs/Architecture.md

 # Ivy's Architecture

 Ivy Wallet's architecture is simple - use the shortest solution possible that works and doesn't break the app.
-We don't follow strict rules, patterns or paradigms, we just do whatever makes the most sense.
+We don't follow strict rules, patterns or paradigms.
+Just do whatever makes the most sense.

 Although here a few **principles that we like:**

 - **80/20:** 20% of the code brings 80% of the user value
 - **Don't walk away from complexity, run!** If you can't explain it to a 5 yr old, delete it and start over.
 - **Don't overengineer.** Less is more.
 The best developers come up with the "dumbest" solutions.
 Be pragmactic.
-- **Build for today cuz tomorrow may never come.** Building for the future is a sure way to fail in the present.
+- **Build for today cuz tomorrow may never come.** Building for the future is the best way to fail in the present.

 Enough philosophy, just be yourself.
 Keep it simple and let's dive into the details.